-The exhibition FORCES – Dyrdal Kvasbø Tingleff pays tribute to three Norwegian contemporary crafts artists; textile artist Kari Dyrdal and ceramicists Torbjørn Kvasbø and Marit Tingleff.
-The exhibition is developed by National Ceramics Museum of Sèvres in collaboration with KODE Art Museums and Composer Homes, Bergen Sørlandet Kunstmuseum in Kristiansand (SKMU) and Norwegian Crafts.
+The exhibition FORCES – Dyrdal Kvasbø Tingleff paid tribute to three Norwegian contemporary crafts artists; textile artist Kari Dyrdal and ceramicists Torbjørn Kvasbø and Marit Tingleff.
+The exhibition was developed by National Ceramics Museum of Sèvres in collaboration with KODE Art Museums and Composer Homes, Bergen Sørlandet Kunstmuseum in Kristiansand (SKMU) and Norwegian Crafts.

 Sørlandets Kunstmuseum SKMU, 12 October 2019–26 Januar 2020

 KODE Art Museums and Composer Homes 10 May–15 September 2019

 The National Ceramics Museum of Sèvres, 24 September 2018–1 April 2019